Erna P. Harris: Activism

 Harris was twice elected as the southwestern regional vice president of WILPF and was a delegate to the 1965 International WILPF Congress in The Hague, Netherlands, and the 1971 congress in New Delhi, India.
 During discussions in New Delhi, a philosophical divide emerged in the midst of world-wide social unrest at the end of the 1960s.
 On one side were absolute pacifists and on the other were those who believed that armed liberation movements were acceptable when people's human rights were repressed.
 Some members took the position that if there was no other way to avoid oppression or exploitation, violence was unavoidable.
 Harris, in speaking on the issue said, "I support liberation, all kinds of liberation.
 And one of them is liberation from the notion that you can release violence on the world and not reap what you sow".
 Ultimately, the WILPF endorsed a resolution of non-violence, but recognized that violent resistance was inevitable if all other measures failed to resolve inequalities caused by the power hierarchies of a society.

 In the 1970s, Harris became involved in the cooperative movement.
 From 1978 to 1983, she was on the board of directors of the Berkeley Cooperative, the largest such organization in the country.
 She and fellow activist Matt Crawford, solicited community input and assisted the city in planning the renovation of the University Avenue Cooperative, part of the Consumers' Cooperative of Berkeley.
-The remodeling took over two years to complete and cost $1 million, of which ninety percent was member-funded.
+The remodeling took more than two years to complete and cost $1 million, of which ninety percent was member-funded.
 When completed in 1978, the consumers' co-operative included a credit union, as well as funeral and travel services, and Harris was one of the speakers at the dedication.
 Seeking to further serve the community, the cooperative simultaneously made plans to develop a mixed-income housing cooperative on the adjacent property.
 In March, for their community work, she and Mable Howard both received Doctor of Humane Letters degrees from the Center for Urban Black Studies, affiliated with the Graduate Theological Union of Berkeley.
-She continued her activism for human rights regardless of whether her positions were popular.
-She spoke in opposition to the passage of California Proposition 6, which would have barred LGBT teachers, and legislation which permitted discrimination for having different ideologies.
+Ron Dellums, a California representative for the U.S. House, noted that she continued her activism for human rights regardless of whether her positions were popular.
+She spoke in opposition to the passage of California Proposition 6, which would have barred LGBT teachers, and legislation that permitted discrimination for having different ideologies.
 From the early 1980s, Harris was active with the Gray Panthers, an organization advocating for the rights of senior citizens.